 Glucosamine is a precursor of multiple cartilage constituents.
 It is extracted from chitin (in shells of crabs, oysters, and shrimp) and is taken in tablet or capsule form, usually as glucosamine sulfate, but sometimes as glucosamine hydrochloride.
-Glucosamine is often taken with chondroitin sulfate (see Chondroitin Sulfate).
+Efforts are being made to find alternative biorenewable sources, including metabolically engineered fungi and E. coli (1).
+Glucosamine is often taken with chondroitin sulfate.

 (See also Overview of Dietary Supplements.)

 Glucosamine is claimed to relieve pain due to osteoarthritis, possibly with both analgesic and disease-modifying effects.
 Mechanism is unknown.
 Mechanism for glucosamine sulfate may be related to improved glycosaminoglycan synthesis as a result of the sulfate moiety.
 Dosage of glucosamine in all its forms is 500 mg orally 3 times a day.

 Evidence supports use of glucosamine sulfate from Rotta Research Laboratorium for treatment of mild-to-moderate osteoarthritis of the knee when given for at least 6 months (2-3).
 Other formulations still need to be rigorously evaluated.
 The role of glucosamine sulfate in the treatment of more severe knee osteoarthritis and osteoarthritis in other locations is less well-defined.